cncf/wg-serverless/workflow/spec/references.md

   ![Loan Approval Example](media/references/loan-approval-workflow.png)

-  You can find the BPMN XML which can be executed in a number of Open Source and Propietary engines [here](media/references/loan-approval-workflow.bpmn)
+  You can find the BPMN XML which can be executed in a number of Open Source and Proprietary engines [here](media/references/loan-approval-workflow.bpmn)

   **Travel Booking Workflow**

   ![Travel Booking Example](media/references/travel-booking-workflow.png)

-  You can find the BPMN XML which can be executed in a number of Open Source and Propietary engines [here](media/references/travel-booking-workflow.bpmn)
+  You can find the BPMN XML which can be executed in a number of Open Source and Proprietary engines [here](media/references/travel-booking-workflow.bpmn)
 </details>

 ## Mistral Workflow Language